Anoka Primrose Abeyrathne: Awards and recognition

 Abeyrathne was elected to lead the Environmental Working Group of the Royal Commonwealth Society - the first Sri Lankan to be accoladed.
+She is a United States Department of States IVLP awardee.
 In 2020, she delivered the keynote address to mark the International Women's Day 2020 and rang the opening bell of the Colombo Stock Exchange.
 She is featured in the Cosmopolitan Magazine Sri Lanka's inaugural 35 under 35 list and is Sri Lanka's first female World Economic Forum New Champion.
 In 2019, Abeyrathne appeared in a list of "Iconic Sri Lankan Women Who Have Shaped History".
 She received the Commonwealth Youth Award and featured on the Forbes 30 under 30 list.
 She served as one of the 12 shapers on the United Nations–World Economic Forum Sustainable Development Council working towards mainstreaming sustainability, and is the first female New Champion of the World Economic Forum in Sri Lanka.
 Abeyratne delivered the keynote speech at the Youth Leaders Forum, Commonwealth Asia Youth Ministers Meeting.
 She was elected to the UN Habitat Global Youth Advisory Board and featured as one of the 5 Young Women Changing the World in 2023.

 Being the youngest speaker on Sri Lanka's first Social Innovation Forum and the Commonwealth Women's Affairs Ministerial Meeting, she gave a keynote speech at the Youth Leaders Forum, Clinton Global Initiative, and the Commonwealth Asia Region Youth Ministers Meeting 2015.
 Abeyrathne continues engagement in disaster management and sustainability analysis under the auspices of the Institute of National Security Studies Sri Lanka – Ministry of Defence (Sri Lanka).
 Abeyrathne received a World Youth award in 2017 for her contribution to youth and sustainability and she is a British Council International Climate Champion.